h2oai/h2o-2/h2o-docs/source/tutorial/glm.rst

 Building a Model
 """"""""""""""""

 #.
-Once data are parsed, go to the drop-down **Model** menu and
+Once data are parsed, a horizontal menu displays at the top
-   select *GLM*.
+   of the screen reading "Build model using ... ".
+Click the **Generalized Linear Modeling** link here, or click the drop-down **Model** menu and select **Generalized Linear Model**.

 #.
-In the **Source** field, enter the .hex key for the data set.
+In the **Source** field, enter the .hex key for the Abalone data set, if it is not already entered.

 #.
-In the **Response** field, select the column associated with the Whole Weight
+From the drop-down **Response** list, select the column associated with the Whole Weight variable (`C5`).
-   variable (column 5).

 #.
 In the **Ignored Columns** field, select the columns to ignore.
+For this example, select `C6, C7,` and `C8`.

 #.
-Do not change the default **Classification** and **Max Iter** values.
-Classification is
-   used when the dependent variable is a binomial classifier.
-"Max iter" defines the maximum number of iterations performed by the algorithm in the event that it fails to converge.
+From the drop-down **Family** list, select *Gaussian*.

 #.
-Confirm the **Standardize** option is not checked (disabled).
+Confirm the value for **Tweedie Variance Power** is zero.
+This option is only used for the Tweedie family of GLM models (like zero-inflated Poisson).

 #.
-Enter 0 in the **Nfolds** field to disable cross-validation.
-If the Nfolds values is greater
-   than 0, the GLM model displays the specified  number of cross-validation models.
+To disable cross-validation, enter 0 in the **Nfolds** field.
+If the Nfolds value is greater than 0, the GLM model displays the specified  number of cross-validation models.

 #.
-Specify **Family** to be *Gaussian*.

-#.
-Confirm the value for **Tweedie Variance Power** is zero.
-This option is only used
-   for the Tweedie family of GLM models (like zero-inflated Poisson).

-#.
-Enter .3 in the **Alpha** field.
+In the **Alpha** field, enter .3.
 The alpha parameter is the mixing
    parameter for the L1 and L2 penalty.

 #.
-Enter .002 for the **Lambda** value.
+In the **Lambda** field, enter .002.

+#.
+Confirm the **Standardize** option is not checked (disabled).

+#.
+Do not change the default **Max Iter** value.
+Classification is
+   used when the dependent variable is a binomial classifier.
+"Max iter" defines the maximum number of iterations performed by the algorithm in the event that it fails to converge.

 #.
 Click **Submit**.